Employer Partner Policy

 Volunteering (Community Service)

 Volunteer work is unpaid work a person performs for the good of the community.
 Volunteering allows members of society the opportunity to become civically engaged and solve public problems.
 Unlike service-learning where there is a deliberate connection of community service to academic learning goals, volunteerism is not inherently a form of experiential education and is not tied to the curriculum.
 NYIT defines volunteering as an activity performed for an organization legally holding not-for-profit status, for the benefit of the community and the volunteer, for no financial compensation and in designated volunteer positions only.
 Volunteers may not replace paid workers nor constitute a threat to the job security of paid workers, and must choose to volunteer of their own free will.
 The community service NYIT volunteers perform shall allow them the opportunity to become civically engaged and address public problems.
 Students will not earn academic credits for their volunteer work.
-Volunteer opportunities can be shared on Career Net.
+Volunteer opportunities can be posted in Handshake.

 Hiring F-1 Visa students and other foreign nationals does not involve sponsorship or extra paperwork.
 From the employer's perspective, it is no different than hiring a U.S. student or permanent resident.